-You’ve no doubt heard the hype about blockchain.
+You’ve no doubt heard the hype about blockchain technology.
 But unless you’re in the one percent of the world’s largest telecommunications carriers big enough to stand up and maintain private blockchain solutions between yourself and your largest trading partners and customers, the reality of distributed ledger technology has always seemed a long way off.

 Now, the wait is over.

 In our recently published article in Pipeline, “Blockchain for All Telecom Carriers: The Future of Public Blockchain is Here”, I share the latest updates about public blockchain, the zero-knowledge proofs that are making it possible, and the MEF Project Wolf Town live use case.

 If you haven’t had a chance to check out the article yet, here are the highlights you need to know:

 Zero-knowledge proofs (ZKPs or zk-proofs) eliminate barriers to blockchain entry for all enterprises.
 KPs are cryptographic methods that allow one party (the prover) to prove to another party (the verifier) that a statement is true, without revealing any information beyond the validity of the statement itself.
 The primary goal of ZKPs is to ensure privacy and security in transactions and still allows for the necessary verification in decentralized networks.
 They enable the validation of transactions without exposing sensitive data.
 In blockchain contexts, ZKPs are used to enhance privacy.
 For instance, they can prove that a transaction is valid under the network’s rules, without revealing the transaction’s details, such as the parties involved or the transaction amount.